Waste utility charges

 For further information on waste utility charges, refer to section 9 (Waste utility charges) of the Resolution of Rates and Charges section of Council's Annual Plan and Budget 2020-21.

-In addition to the resolution, there is a more detailed document, Waste Management Technical Notes (Word - 113kb), that explains how Council calculates, applies, alters and/or withdraws Waste Utility Charges from premises.
+In addition to the annual Budget resolution, there is a more detailed document, Waste Management Technical Notes (Word - 113kb), that explains how Council calculates, applies, alters and/or withdraws Waste Utility Charges from premises.